Fredde2209/HCL-ESP32-LED-Control/README.md

 import librarys (if not done already).
 You will need the following:
 Arduino.h, WiFi.h, AsyncTCP.h, ESPAsyncWebServer.h, SPIFFS.h

-upload file system image
+upload file system image, then upload code
-upload code

 DONE!